Puppy Lovey Crochet Pattern for Babies

 After row 16, the blanket should measure about 14 inches from top edge to bottom edge.

 Shape check: The top edge is straight.
-The bottom edge forms a soft curve that hangs naturally when held at the top.
+The bottom edge forms a curve that hangs naturally when held at the top.

 Border round: sc evenly around entire piece.
 Work 3 sc in each corner point. join.